 Is peppermint tea high in histamine?
 It’s unlikely that peppermint tea worsens histamine intolerance symptoms.
 I’ve talked to patients who claim sipping several cups of peppermint tea helps their histamine sensitivity symptoms, especially those with nasal symptoms.

 As always, keep a food diary if you add peppermint tea to your diet and see how you respond.
 Also, be sure you’re buying herbal peppermint tea.
 Some companies sell black tea mixed with or flavored with peppermint.
-Since black tea is fermented, it’s one to avoid.
+Since black tea is fermented, it’s one to avoid, as it’s not a low histamine tea.

 References: